-Hyperelastic materials models are regularly used to represent large deformation behavior of materials.
+Hyperelastic material models are regularly used to represent the large deformation behavior of materials with FEA.
 They are commonly used to model mechanical behaviors of unfilled/filled elastomers.
-In addition to elastomers, hyperelastic material models are also used to approximate the material behavior of biological tissues, polymeric foams etc.
+In addition to elastomers, hyperelastic material models are also used to approximate the material behavior of biological tissues, polymeric foams, etc.

 Linearly elastic materials are described through two material constants (like Young’s modulus and Poisson ratio).
-In contrast, hyperelastic materials are described through a strain energy density function.
-The strain-energy density can be used to derive a nonlinear constitutive model (i.e. stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors etc).
-There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin, Ogden, Yeoh, Arruda-Boyce (or 8-chain) models.
-A detailed mathematical description of these hyperelastic strain energy density function can be found on the SimScale documentation.
-At present, SimScale allows for usage of Neo-Hookean, Mooney-Rivlin, and Signorini models as shown in the Fig. 01 and more are on the way.
+In contrast, hyperelastic materials are described through a strain-energy density function.
+The strain-energy density can be used to derive a nonlinear constitutive model (i.e., stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors, etc.).
+There are several models proposed in the literature such as the Neo-Hookean, Mooney-Rivlin and Signorini models, which are available on the SimScale cloud-based CAE platform, as well as Ogden, Yeoh, Arruda-Boyce, which are not available on SimScale.
+A detailed mathematical description of these hyperelastic, strain-energy density functions can be found in the SimScale documentation.

-The Signorini material model can be said to be a more generalized version of the Mooney-Rivlin model.
-A detailed description of validation of the available models for Uniaxial, Equibiaxial, and Pure shear can be found on the SimScale website.
+The Signorini hyperelastic material model can be described as a more generalized version of the Mooney-Rivlin model.
+A detailed description of validation of the available models for uniaxial, equibiaxial, and pure shear can be found on the SimScale website.

-In general, elastomers demonstrate a strong dependence on strain rate, temperature and loading history.
-Their mechanical behavior can thus be separated into three regimes: glassy (& brittle), viscoelastic and rubbery.
-As shown in Fig. 02, below a particular temperature, known as glass transition temperature, the behavior is glassy (& brittle) in nature; while above it, the behavior changes to viscoelastic and further on to rubbery.
+In general, elastomers demonstrate a strong dependence on the strain rate, temperature, and loading history.
+Their mechanical behavior can be separated into three regimes: glassy (and brittle), viscoelastic, and rubbery.
+As shown in Fig. 02 below, at a particular temperature, known as the glass transition temperature, the behavior is glassy (and brittle) in nature.
+At temperatures above it, the behavior changes to viscoelastic and can further shift to rubbery.

-Hyperelastic material models are ideally suited to describe the rubbery phase of elastomeric behavior.
-In this phase, the material can be assumed to be independent of loading history and temperature and displays the pure elastic response.
+Hyperelastic material models are ideally suited to describing the rubbery phase of elastomeric behavior.
+In this phase, the material can be assumed to be independent of loading history and temperature, and it displays the pure elastic response.

-Tip 01: “What is the glass transition temperature of the elastomer being modeled?“.
-If the working temperature is much higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used.
+Tip 01: “What is the glass transition temperature of the elastomer being modeled?”
+If the working temperature is significantly higher than the glass transition temperature of the elastomer, then the hyperelastic material model could be used in your FEA.

-It is important in large deformation mechanics to be certain of what stress measures are being used.
+In large deformation mechanics, it is important to be certain of what stress measures are being used.
 Unlike in linear elasticity, while using hyperelastic models, the undeformed (or reference) and deformed (or current) configurations need to be distinguished and addressed.
-For example: During a uniaxial tensile test, the area of the specimen is measured prior to the test (i.e. in the undeformed configuration) and the force is measured as the test progresses (i.e. in the deformed configuration).
-Thus, the “stress” plotted in the stress-strain curve obtained experimentally is the First Piola-Kirchhoff (or Nominal) stress.
+For example, during a uniaxial tensile test, the area of the specimen is measured prior to the test (i.e., in the undeformed configuration) and the force is measured as the test progresses (i.e., in the deformed configuration).
+Thus, the “stress” plotted in the stress-strain curve obtained experimentally is the first Piola-Kirchhoff (or Nominal) stress.

-As can be seen from the strain-energy density function, each hyperelastic material model requires one or more material parameters that need to be identified from experiments.
-Some of the commonly used experiments are: uniaxial tensile test, equi-biaxial tensile test, and shear (or planar) test.
-Fig. 03 shows the fitting using all these three experiments.
-A rule of thumb would be one experiment for each parameter being used by the model.
-Fitting parameters for a Mooney-Rivlin model with only one experiment, like the uniaxial tensile test, could lead to non-uniqueness of parameters (i.e. fitting procedure can lead to different parameters based on different starting approximations).
+As illustrated in the strain-energy density function, each hyperelastic material model requires one or more material parameters to be identified from experiments.
+Some of the commonly used experiments are uniaxial tensile test, equibiaxial tensile test, and shear (or planar) test.
+Fig. 03 shows the fitting using all three of these experiments.
+A good rule of thumb is one experiment for each parameter being used by the model.
+Fitting parameters for a Mooney-Rivlin model with only one experiment, like the uniaxial tensile test, could lead to non-uniqueness of parameters (i.e., the fitting procedure can lead to different parameters based on different starting approximations).

 Tip 02: “What experimental data is available for parameter fitting?”
-For a unique set of parameters: just one experiment would be sufficient to obtain parameters for Neo-Hookean; at least two experiments for Mooney-Rivlin; three for Signorini/Arruda-Boyce; three or more for Ogden models.
+For a unique set of parameters, just one experiment would be sufficient to obtain parameters for Neo-Hookean; at least two experiments for Mooney-Rivlin; three for Signorini/Arruda-Boyce; and three or more for Ogden models.

-As shown in Fig. 04, Treloar experimental data is compared with different hyperelastic models.
-As evident from the figure, a useful rule of thumb is that the Ogden model (of order 3) is the most suitable for usage for the entire range (0% up to failure).
+As illustrated in Fig. 04, Treloar experimental data is compared with different hyperelastic models.
+A useful rule of thumb is that the Ogden model (of order 3) is the most suitable for the entire range (0% up to failure).
 While Neo-Hookean model performs well up to 100%, Mooney-Rivlin is best up to 150-200%.
-Yeoh & Arruda-Boyce models are best suitable when fitted for the range of usage.
+In contrast, the Yeoh and Arruda-Boyce models are most suitable when fitted for the range of usage.

 Tip 03: “What is the magnitude of deformation (in comparison to its size) that is experienced by the component?”
 Up to 100% (Neo-Hookean); 150-200% (Mooney-Rivlin); 0-Failure (Full Ogden); particular range of a-b (Yeoh or Arruda-Boyce).

-It is possible that models with multiple parameters are fitted with just one experiment, as discussed earlier.
+As previously discussed, it is possible that models with multiple parameters can be fitted with just one experiment.
 In such a case, depending on the material parameters obtained, the model can be always or conditionally stable or unstable (for other loading conditions).

-The Mooney-Rivlin material model (with a polynomial of order one) demonstrates an instability when subjected to biaxial loads.
+The Mooney-Rivlin hyperelastic material model (with a polynomial of order one) demonstrates an instability when subjected to biaxial loads.
 The strain level at which an instability occurs depends on the ratio of C01/C10.
 If the ratio C01/C10 is decreased, the biaxial strain corresponding to instability increases.
-For example, for C01 = 1/8 and C10 = 1/24 and application of equi-biaxial loading, an instability sets around an extension of 1.6.
-As shown in the Fig 05., upon application of equi-biaxial load, the body moves from state A to B. Now, at state B, as the horizontal force is increased with constant vertical force, the body reaches a state C. This is an unphysical response where the displacement decreases as force increases.
+For example, for C01 = 1/8 and C10 = 1/24 and application of equibiaxial loading, an instability set at an extension of about 1.6.
+As shown in Fig. 05, upon application of equibiaxial load, the body moves from state A to B. Now, at state B, as the horizontal force is increased with constant vertical force, the body reaches state C. This is an unphysical response where the displacement decreases as force increases.

-In contrast, the stability of the Ogden model depends on the chosen parameters.
-Neo-Hookean model is always stable.
+In contrast, the stability of the Ogden model depends on the chosen parameters, whereas the Neo-Hookean model is always stable.

 Tip 04: “Do the chosen parameters lead to stable behavior in the range of usage?”
-If the fitting is done using a particular type(s) test, then it would be useful to try other tests to check the stability of the model parameter(s).
+If the fitting is done using a particular test type(s), then it would be useful to try other tests to check the stability of the model parameter(s).

-With regard to Neo-Hookean, Mooney-Rivlin, and Signorini models, for consistency with linear elasticity, the material parameters need to satisfy:
+With regard to Neo-Hookean, Mooney-Rivlin, and Signorini models, for consistency with linear elasticity, the material parameters need to satisfy the following conditions:

 - G = 2 (C10 + C01), where G is the shear modulus